psvensson/raft-runner/README.md

 ## Testing
 Four test scripts has been provided, which assumes that they are run from the root-directory, like './src/start1.sh' et.c.
-The first three scriupts create three raft peers that form a cluster on the local machine, and the third demonstrates how to join the existing cluster (to be run after the first three scrpts has run) with a new, fourth peer.
+The first three scripts create three raft peers that form a cluster on the local machine, and the third demonstrates how to join the existing cluster (to be run after the first three scrpts has run) with a new, fourth peer.

 You can see the current state of the cluster by goin to the web interface provided by the underlying zmq-raft project at localhost:8042